tom-draper/api-analytics/analytics/csharp/analytics/README.md

 At any time you can delete all stored data associated with your API key by going to [apianalytics.dev/delete](https://apianalytics.dev/delete) and entering your API key.

-API keys and their associated logged request data are scheduled to be deleted after 6 months of inactivity.
+API keys and their associated logged request data are scheduled to be deleted after 6 months of dashboard inactivity, or if 3 months have elapsed without logging a request.

 ### Self-Hosting